Danielle Collins: 2021: First WTA Tour title, return to top 30

-Danielle Collins was sidelined for the first half of the season with debilitating pain in her back.
+Collins was sidelined for the first half of the season with debilitating pain in her back.
 She was diagnosed with endometriosis and proceeded to have a "tennis ball-sized" cyst removed.
 In addition to that surgery, Collins was also taking medication for rheumatoid arthritis.

-Collins won her first WTA Tour title at the Palermo Ladies Open, defeating Elena-Gabriela Ruse, in straight sets in the final.
+Collins won her first WTA Tour title at the Palermo Ladies Open, defeating Elena-Gabriela Ruse in straight sets in the final.
 The following month, she won her second WTA title at the Silicon Valley Classic, defeating Daria Kasatkina in three sets.
 The Silicon Valley Classic win marked her first WTA 500 title.
 As a result, she reentered the top 30 at world No. 28, on August 9, 2021.

 She continued her win streak at the Canadian Open.
 She beat Jil Teichmann in the first round, and went on to defeat sixth seed Simona Halep in the second.
 Her 12-match win streak eventually came to an end in the third round, after losing to compatriot Jessica Pegula, in three sets.
 At the US Open, she reached the third round for the first time after defeating former world No. 6, Carla Suárez Navarro, and Kaja Juvan.
 She lost her third-round match to Aryna Sabalenka, in straight sets.

 In her next two tournaments, Collins reached the quarterfinals in Chicago and the third round in Indian Wells before concluding her season in Linz, where she was forced to retire in her semifinal match against compatriot Alison Riske due to a shoulder injury.
 Nonetheless, Collins finished the year ranked inside the top 30 for the first time, at No. 29.